Physical Education Outcomes

 Physical Education at Eldon Primary School

-The underlying intent throughout the curriculum is to teach the children an understanding of a healthy active lifestyle and to equip them with the skills and qualities required to allow them to access quality movement throughout their school education and beyond.
+The underlying intent throughout the curriculum is to trigger a life of Physical Literacy with an understanding of a Healthy and Active Lifestyle.
+By equipping the children with the skills and qualities required to allow them to access movement, throughout their school education and beyond.

 The teaching staff utilise the Lancashire P.E. team P.E.
 Passport App for resources to plan, teach and assess the National Curriculum and meet Eldon’s intentions.

-Key Stage 1 – The intent in Key Stage to is to master a range of Fundamental Movement and Handling skills to provide a foundation for their varied application in activities individually and in a group in year 2 and beyond.
-Other cognitive based skills are developed such as recalling and performing sequences – memory.
-And applying and discovering simple tactics – problem solving.
+Key Stage 1 – The intent in Key Stage 1 is to master a range of Fundamental Movement and Handling skills that provide a foundation for their varied application in both competitive and cooperative activities.
+Individually and in a group in year 2 and beyond.
+And to incite an association between movement and fun.

-Key Stage 2 – The intent in lower Key Stage 2 is the application of Mastered skills and further cognitive applications.
-These are applied to small sided games, dance, gymnastics and athletics.
+Key Stage 2 – The intent in lower Key Stage 2 is the application of Mastered skills.
+These are applied to small sided games; and dance, gymnastics, athletics.
 For example the hop provides a stepping stone to a leap in dance and a hurdle in athletics.
+And to question and understand the personal relevance of their learning.

 P.E also takes a centre stage in whole school events such as Super Learning Days and themed weeks.
 We also take pride in developing Leadership skills in the pupils and host university students who specialise in P.E. too.